 Learn to ask the right questions.
 It allows both sides to see the real pain and the real solutions.
 Allow the other side to discover their problems by asking discovery questions.
 These are powerful questions that create “aha moments,” which release dopamine—then they want to dig deeper.
 Guide them in the direction you want to go and find an agreeable solution.

-Want to learn more negotiation strategies in times of crisis?
-Check out Negotiations Ninja episode 134 for more of their expertise and guidance!
+Want to learn more about negotiations in times of crisis, Check out Negotiations Ninja episode 134 for more of their expertise and guidance!